matthew-brett/lis-quant1a/r-cloud-work-on-exercise.md

 Click the exercise / homework link to go to the exercise.

-When you click on the exercise / homework link, the cloud system will fetch the files you need, and it will usually open the cloud system in your browser.
+When you click on the exercise / homework link, the cloud system will fetch the files you need, and it will open the cloud system in your browser.

 Depending on the link, the cloud system may open directly in RStudio, in which case your browser tab will look something like this (depending on where you left RStudio last time):